Regularization, Renormalization, and Dimensional Analysis: Dimensional Regularization meets Freshman E&M: Dimensional Regularization

-\subsection{Generalization to arbitrary dimension}
+\subsection{Generalization to Arbitrary Dimension}

-The central idea of dimensional regularization is to compute $V(x)$ in $n$-dimensions where $n$ is not necessarily an integer.\cite{Bollini:1972ui,'tHooft:1973mm} We can generalize the integration of Eq.~(\ref{eq:v}) by replacing the one-dimensional integration $dy=d^{1}y$ by the general $n$-dimension result:
+The central idea of dimensional regularization is to compute $V(x)$ in $n$-dimensions where $n$ is not necessarily an integer.\citep{Bollini:1972ui,'tHooft:1973mm,'tHooft:1972fi} We can generalize the integration of Eq.~(\ref{eq:v}) by replacing the one-dimensional integration $\int dy$ by the general $n$-dimension result.
+Specifically, we make the replacement:\footnote{Here, $V_{n}$ with a subscript represents volume, and $V(x)$ represents the potential. }

 where the angular integration measure is given by